Dornier 228: Origins

-Over the years, Dornier offered the 228 in upgraded variants and fitted with optional equipment for performing various special missions.
-In 1996, it was announced that all manufacturing operations would be transferred to India.
+In November 1983, Dornier signed a license-production and phased technology-transfer agreement with Hindustan Aeronautics Limited.
+A production line was established in Kanpur, India, and the first aircraft rolled out of the facility in 1985.
+By 2014, 125 Dornier 228s had been produced in India.
+Over the years, Dornier offered various variants of the aircraft, fitted with optional equipment to several operators.
+In 1996, Dornier announced the ceasing of operations in Germany, and the transfer of all manufacturing operations to India.
 In 1998, activity on the German production line was halted, in part to concentrate on the production of the larger Fairchild-Dornier 328 and in response to Dornier's wider financial difficulties.